rayyoda/AES/README.md

 Version: 4.0.0.1 - Beta

-Note: All versions require the .NET Framework 4.8.1

-All Versions have three Cmdlets:
+Note: All versions require the .NET Framework 4.8.1 and have three Cmdlets:

 New-AesKey